mrgoodsire/AgeofAshes/Session_Notes.md

 We proceed north to a crack and peer through.
 A large bear is eating the bodies of monkey and frog people.
 Hal goes to get a glimpse and finds that the monkey people are not within his scope of knowledge.
 Mo' recognizes them as Charau-ka, ape-men of the Mwangi Expanse.
 We pull the boggard out of the way and find a barricaded door that the boggard and we cannot get through.
 We go south back to the main hall.

 ### Main Corridor
 We take a 10 minute break to heal up and refocus.
-Mo' finds slime that goes from the top farthest stairway to the borrom door at the end of the main hall.
+Mo' finds slime that goes from the top farthest stairway to the bottom door at the end of the main hall.
 He describes the taste to fable as a sweaty acidic vinegar-y flavor that could be refined into a nice taste.

 ### Dungeon Hallway 3
 We go north to a door that Fable can't open.
 She beckons Asemer to try and he cannot go through because it is barred.
 Hal and Fable fist-bump.
 Asemer pries the door open with his bo staff and we encounter 4 Charau-ka. **Combat!**